October 23, 2025

 There’s also no merging available.
 So, every time you push the data to the Data Layer, it will overwrite the entire key (that you’re pushing data to).
 Let me illustrate.

 Imagine that we have two Data Layer Pushes with different data.
-The first push contains a post object with only one parameter, pagePostAuthor, the other one includes the other two keys, pageCategory and pagePostType.
+The first push contains a post object with only one parameter, pagePostAuthor, and the other one includes the other two keys, pageCategory and pagePostType.

 //The 1st Push